Skip to main content

 Overages

-If you exceed your plan’s monthly request limit, overages are charged at your plan’s price per million requests.
-For example, if you’re on a 1M request Growth plan and you use 1.5M requests, you’ll be charged for an additional 500K requests at the same per-million rate.
+Overages are charged at the same per-million rate as your subscribed plan.
+For example, if you exceed your 1M Growth plan limit by 500K requests, you’ll be charged for an additional 1M requests at the same per-million rate.
 For high-volume usage (10M+ requests/month), contact us on Discord or via email for custom plan pricing with volume discounts.

 WebSocket Connection Limits